StudioVinari/VichGeographicalBundle/README.md

 ## Fork notes

-This repository has been forked from the original dustin10/VichGeographicalBundle which has not been maintained since 2012.
+This repository has been forked from the original vich/geographical-bundle package which has not been maintained since 2012.
 All current PRs against the original repo have been merged in to this branch, and we aim to maintain the code from hereon out.